 Purpose: This improvement will provide a connection between two area collector roadways in an area of future industrial development.
-It is intended to be part of an overall roadway network providing alternative routes for local vehicular traffic.
+It is intended to be part of an overall network providing roadway alternative routes for local vehicular traffic.
 The intent is also to redirect truck traffic.
 It is likely that this alignment will be reevaluated.